The Computed Limit of Human Population

 have an additional front-end processor which requires additional energy to operate.

-(what was that remark about "no free lunch"?)
+(what was that old adage about "no free lunch"?)

 Calvin cycle for fixing the carbon dioxide from the air are known as